Sugan2002/Experiment-5_Username-password-from-end-user/README.md

+## EX NO : 05
-## Date-26/04/2022
+## Date  : 26/04/2022
-# <p align="center"> Ex.No:5 Develop a program to accept username and password from the end user using Text View and Edit Text and display personal information of the student</P>
+# <p align="center"> Develop a program to accept username and password from the end user using Text View and Edit Text and display personal information of the student</P>

 ## AIM:
 To develop a program to accept username and password from the end user using Text View and Edit Text and display personal information of the student using Android Studio.